 Colocation and service level agreements.
 What are they and why do you need them?
 In this article, we’ll review what colocation is, how its services are useful to businesses, and then why service level agreements are so important.

-Colocation providers refer to data center companies, cloud computing providers, or Internet service providers who provide businesses data solutions that are usually hosted in colocation facilities.
-Colocation providers eliminate the need for businesses to set up secure data storage facilities that require a sizable running cost.
+Colocation providers refer to data center companies, cloud computing providers, or Internet service providers who provide businesses with data solutions that are usually hosted in colocation facilities.
+They eliminate the need for businesses to set up secure data storage facilities that require a sizable running cost.

-Colocation providers give businesses the option to keep their data secure and to store it in their facilities for a low cost.
+Additionally, colocation offers businesses with the option to keep their data secure, in a monitored off-site environment for a lower cost.
 If a company employs external colocation services, then they won’t have to set up a data storage facility which would require electricity, internet connection, air conditioners to keep the equipment cool, space to keep the equipment, and resources (a team) to monitor, save and protect the data.
 Also, colocation data centers sometimes provide cloud computing services and access to multiple Tier 1 Internet backbones, as they are located near Internet connecting points.

 What’s an SLA Agreement?

 Traditionally, Colocation providers draw up a service level agreement (SLA) with their intended client.
 The document should highlight the type of services that will be provided to the customer.
 This includes: